Step 1 to Becoming a UT Tyler Student: Connecting You to Your Success

 UT Tyler ACT code: 4231

-Transfer students who have completed 30 or more semester credit hours at a regionally accredited institution should mail an official transcript from each college or university attended to:
+Transfer students who have completed 30 or more semester credit hours at an accredited institution after high school graduation should mail, or send through electronic service, an official transcript from each college or university attended to:

 UT Tyler Office of Admissions